afarhan/bitx40/README.md

 ## Revision record

 1.27
 - Improved the suppression of the spurious carrier when switching from RX to TX.

-IMPORTANT: This sketch version requires the library "PinChangeInterrupt" for interrupt handling.
+This function requires the library [PinChangeInterrupt](https://playground.arduino.cc/Main/PinChangeInterrupt) for interrupt handling.
 Use your IDE to install it before compiling this sketch!

 v1.26
 - Rearranged the menu structure, skip menu items that aren't available when related mods are not installed